Caroline Wilson (diplomat)

-Dame Caroline Elizabeth Wilson (born 12 August 1970) is a British diplomat and lawyer who assumed office as the British Ambassador to China in September 2020.
+Dame Caroline Elizabeth Wilson (born 12 August 1970) is a British diplomat and lawyer who served as the British Ambassador to China from September 2020 to July 2025.
+In September 2025, it was reported that Wilson would be appointed British Ambassador to the European Union, succeeding Lindsay Croisdale-Appleby.

 Early life and education

 Wilson was born on 12 August 1970.
 She was educated at Sevenoaks School (Sixth Form) and attended Downing College, Cambridge, where she gained an MA in law.
 She was called to the Bar at Middle Temple in 1993, then gained a degree in European Community law (licence spéciale en droit européen) at the Institute for European Studies of the Université libre de Bruxelles.

 Career

 Wilson joined the Foreign and Commonwealth Office (FCO) in 1995 and served in Beijing, Brussels and Moscow in various posts.
 She was the British Consul General to Hong Kong and Macao from 2012 to 2016.
 She became Europe Director at the FCO in 2016.
 She appeared in a 2018 BBC documentary titled Inside the Foreign Office, which saw her accompany then-Foreign Secretary Boris Johnson on diplomatic engagements in Europe.

 In June 2020, she was appointed as British Ambassador to China; she succeeded Dame Barbara Woodward in September 2020.

 In November 2021, The Times and other newspapers reported "a row" between British foreign secretary Liz Truss and Wilson relating to a letter Wilson had sent to National Security Council members about relations with the Chinese government, questioning Truss's hawkish stance against China.

 In May 2025, it was announced that Peter Wilson would succeed Caroline Wilson, who will transfer to another Diplomatic Service appointment.
+In September 2025, it was reported that Wilson would be appointed British Ambassador to the European Union, succeeding Lindsay Croisdale-Appleby.